Colleges by Location

 Overall, Los Angeles Mission College is dedicated to empowering its students and providing them with the resources they need to achieve their educational and career goals.
 Through its diverse academic programs, student support services, and inclusive campus community, the college strives to create an environment where students can thrive academically, professionally, and personally.

-Located in Sylmar, CA and set in an urban environment, Los Angeles Mission College is a public two-year college with graduate programs.
-Its campus is 33 acres in size.
-This school follows a semester-based calendar.
+Los Angeles Mission College is a public two-year college with graduate programs located in Sylmar, CA and set in an urban environment.
+This institution follows a semester-based calendar.
 The freshman retention rate at Los Angeles Mission College is 65%.

 Quick Facts